 Read more:

 Modern copyright law has become a complex, dynamic, liberal and indispensible mechanism for the protection and commercial exploitation of all types of personal expression.
 Despite the name, copyright law is not limited to the right of copying work.
-It may be described as a bundle of rights that (1) define the author’s monopoly over work that embody his intellectual efforts and (2) determine the manner in which such a work may be used by the author or others.
+It may be described as a bundle of rights that (1) define the author’s monopoly over work that embodies his intellectual efforts and (2) determine the manner in which such a work may be used by the author or others.

 Learn More

 A word, device, symbol or sign that is distinctive, descriptive and/or recognisable by the consumer as an indication of the product’s origin.
-For this reason Trademark Law is concerned with establishing the most fair, effective, transparent and obvious system for the marketing of goods or services when conducted with the aid of the manufacturer’s insignia (or other recognisable identifying element).
+For this reason, Trade Mark Law is concerned with establishing the most fair, effective, transparent and obvious system for the marketing of goods or services when conducted with the aid of the manufacturer’s insignia (or other recognisable identifying element).

 Learn More